Akashparmar1/PDF-ExtractorAI/README.md

-# PDF Data Extractor: AI-Powered Fullstack Application
+# PDF ExtractorAI: AI-Powered Fullstack Application

 ## **Overview**
 This project is a fullstack application that extracts specific details (e.g., Name, Phone Number, Address, and Role) from a PDF document using AI and automatically populates these details in a frontend form.
 The system showcases the integration of PDF parsing, natural language processing (NLP), and a lightweight API backend, combined with a user-friendly React frontend.